wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     *   (b) take a patient referred to in subsection (1)(c) back to the hospital.

-    Section 40: substituted, on 1 April 2000, by [section 29][253] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 40: replaced, on 1 April 2000, by [section 29][253] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 41 Police assistance